 We start by talking about being indifferent.

 Whether it is in a classroom, workplace, home or any kind of socially appropriate setting, we must set time aside to talk about the disconnect that is taking place among individuals in our society.
-We must examine why it is occurring, and we absolutely must uncover what we stand to gain in reversing this trend.
+We must examine why it is occurring, and we absolutely must uncover what we stand to gain in reversing this trend and learning key communication tools.

 We start by introducing or reintroducing being present into our lives.